softwaresaved/astronaut-analysis/README.md

 SPDX-License-Identifier: CC-BY-4.0
 -->

-> ## Please note that this is not a usual Git repository:
+# Introduction

->   - It demonstrates every important step performed in the workshop.
+This repository contains a software project that analysis some astronaut data and has been used to aid the material in ["Let's Make Your Script Ready for Publication
->   - Every branch shows the final results of a specific step.
+" workshop](https://gitlab.com/hifis/hifis-workshops/make-your-code-ready-for-publication/workshop-materials).
+The original [software project](https://gitlab.com/hifis/hifis-workshops/make-your-code-ready-for-publication/astronaut-analysis) is stored on GitLab.

->   - The default branch (this branch) adds further documentation and automates checking some details.
+- It demonstrates every important step performed in the [workshop](https://gitlab.com/hifis/hifis-workshops/make-your-code-ready-for-publication/workshop-materials).
->
+- Every branch shows the final results of a specific step.
-> Please see [CONTRIBUTING.md](CONTRIBUTING.md) for further information.
+- The default branch (this branch) adds further documentation and automates checking some details.

-# Astronaut Analysis
+## Astronaut Analysis

 This analysis is based on publicly available astronauts data from [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).
 In this context, we investigated aspects such as time humans spent in space as well as the age distribution of the astronauts.